KumoCorp/kumomta/docs/tutorial/quickstart.md

 1. Provision an AWS t2.xlarge (or larger) instance (or any physical or virtual server with at least 4 CPUs, 16Gb RAM, 300Gb Hard Drive).

     !!!Note
-        The hardware here is for a high-throughput sending environment, but KumoMTA can run on a smaller footprint for low-volume environments. if your sending needs are smaller, you can deploy to a server with 1 CPU, 2GB RAM, and 10Gb of storage.
+        The hardware here is for a medium throughput sending environment, but KumoMTA can run on a smaller footprint for low-volume environments. if your sending needs are smaller, you can deploy to a server with 1 CPU, 2GB RAM, and 10Gb of storage.

 1. [Install Rocky Linux 9](https://docs.rockylinux.org/guides/installation/).
 A minimal install is sufficient.